VoxBlink2/ScriptsForVoxBlink2/README.md

 # The VoxBlink2 Dataset

 The VoxBlink2 dataset is a Large Scale speaker recognition dataset with 100K+ speakers obtained from YouTube platform.
 This repository provides guidelines to build the corpus and relative resources to reproduce the results in our article .
 For more introduction, please see [cite](https://VoxBlink2.github.io).
+If you find this repository helpful to your research, don't forget to give us star🌟.

 ## Resource
 Let's start with obtaining the [resource](https://drive.google.com/drive/folders/1lzumPsnl5yEaMP9g2bFbSKINLZ-QRJVP?usp=sharing) files and decompressing tar-files.